Tips for Storing Your Nicotine E-Liquid

-If you’ve been vaping for some time, chances are you keep more than one bottle of ejuice.
+If you’ve been vaping for some time, chances are you keep more than one bottle of nicotine e-juice.
 You know, just in case of emergencies.

-You may lose a bottle, leave it somewhere, or have it accidentally spill, but having your own stash tucked away somewhere gives you a sense of security knowing you won’t have to wait too long to have your fill.
+After the proposed ban regarding buying nicotine e-liquid and shipping from New Zealand to Australia, having your stash tucked away gives you a sense of security, knowing you won’t have to wait too long to have your fill.

 This means it can spoil.
-Having your own stash is fine, but having it go bad while locked away somewhere is the worst.
-Ejuice is usually composed of PG and/or VG, nicotine, and flavor.
+Having your stash is fine, but having it go bad while locked away somewhere is the worst.
+E-juice is usually composed of Propylene Glycol (PG) and/or VG, nicotine, and flavour.

-While PG is not susceptible to bacteria, nicotine and flavors are.
+While PG is not susceptible to bacteria, nicotine and flavours are.

 This means storing them properly is a must.

-Nicotine and most flavors are made up to natural compounds, which means they break down and go stale if left to the elements.
+Nicotine and most flavours are made up of natural compounds, which break down and go stale if left to the elements.

 Too much heat, too much light, too much moisture, and prolonged exposure to air can hasten the rate of decomposition.

 UV light and heat start a chemical interaction that will cause the molecules of flavouring ingredients to break down.
 This results in the juice altering in taste and not generally in a good way.

 Nicotine reacts with oxygen to produce cotinine, reducing the nicotine level in the juice.
 Again not good.